CONTACT MATTHEW TODAY FOR PARTNERSHIP OPPORTUNITIES

-I transitioned from being a championship-winning kart racer to a single seat Formula 1600 racing in late 2013, at the age of 16.
+I transitioned from being a championship-winning kart racer to single-seat racing in late 2013, at the age of 16.

 I have worked hard on and off the track to improve my skills both personally and professionally.
 In 2014 I entered into a partial season of single-seat car racing.
 With budget constraints we worked, in the main, as a ‘dad-and-lad’ team.